MicrosoftLearning/mslearn-fabric/Instructions/Labs/07-real-time-analytics.md

 ---
 lab:
-    title: 'Analyze data with Kusto'
+    title: 'Get started with Real-Time Analytics in Microsoft Fabric'
     module: 'Get started with real-time analytics in Microsoft Fabric'
 ---